This post brought to you by DAP Products Inc.. The content and opinions expressed below are that of Petticoat Junktion.

-All of the numbers on the decorative wall art are metal and some of them are really heavy.
+Several of the numbers on the decorative wall art are metal, and some of them are really heavy.
 I didn’t nail them to the board.
-I used DAP® RapidFuse™ All Purpose Adhesive.
+But what I did worked.

 I found a reclaimed board in my stash and laid the numbers out in a neat pattern.
-I was going to adhere them to the board then spray paint everything but decided to paint the numbers and the board then put them together.
+I was going to adhere them to the board and spray paint everything, but I decided to paint the numbers and the board separately and then put them together.

-I used off-white spray paint for the numbers and the board.
-It was raining the day I made the project so I spray painted under our carport.
-Because of the odor I always try to use spray paint outdoors.
+I used my favorite off-white spray paint for the numbers and the board.
+It was raining the day I made the project, so I spray-painted all of the stuff under our carport.
+Because of the strong odor, I never use spray paint indoors.

-You guys know 9 times out of 10 any project coming out of my workshop is going to be distressed.
-I lightly distressed the numbers and the board by hand using 150 grit sandpaper.
+I lightly distressed the numbers and the board by hand using 150-grit sandpaper.
+You know 9 times out of 10, any project coming out of my workshop is going to be distressed.

-I applied the Dap RapidFuse to the back of the numbers.
+I applied Dap RapidFuse to the back of the numbers.

-What do you think of the use of numbers and letters in home decor?
+What do you think of my numbers sign?

 Such a unique wall art idea!
 I love it!!!